Giovanni Morelli: Early life and training

 Morelli studied medicine in Switzerland and Germany, where he taught anatomy at the University of Munich.
-During this time he also studied Goethe's morphology, Lavater's physiognomy, F. Schelling's natural philosophy and befriended Bettina von Arnim.
-With his return to Italy he acted as a conduit for intellectual life of the North.
+During this time he also studied Goethe's morphology, Lavater's physiognomy, Friedrich Schelling's natural philosophy and befriended Bettina von Arnim.
+"Although Morelli qualified as a doctor, he never practiced as one....
+His passion for anatomy and aversion to practicing medicine were consistent throughout his life."